Schr\"odinger equations with smooth measure potential and general measure data: Introduction

 for every $x\in N_\nu$,

 and $\psi_{A^\nu}$ defined as

 is finely continuous on $E$.
-Moreover, we prove that $N_\nu$ is the minimal exceptional set in the sense that if there exists a PCAF $A$ of $\mathbb X$ with exceptional set $N\subset N_\nu$ such that (\ref{eq4.1ii}) holds and $\psi_A(x)=E_x \int_0^\zeta e^{-t} e^{-A_t}\,dt$ is finely continuous on $E$, then $N=N_\nu$ and $P_x(A_t=A^\nu_t,\, t>0)=1,\, x\in E$.
+Moreover, we prove that $N_\nu$ is the minimal exceptional set, in the sense that, if there exists a PCAF $A$ of $\mathbb X$ with exceptional set $N\subset N_\nu$ such that (\ref{eq4.1ii}) holds and $\psi_A(x)=E_x \int_0^\zeta e^{-t} e^{-A_t}\,dt$ is finely continuous on $E$, then $N=N_\nu$ and $P_x(A_t=A^\nu_t,\, t>0)=1,\, x\in E$.
 The above result was proved by Baxter, Dal Maso and Mosco \cite{BDM} in the case of Brownian motion (see also \cite{Sturm}).
 Although this result is purely probabilistic in nature, it plays key role in defining duality solutions to (\ref{eq1.1}).
 We put

-and we show that this formula agrees with (\ref{eq4.2ii}) in the case were $A$ is defined by (\ref{eq1.7}).
-With this notion in hand, in Section 4.1 we introduce the definition of a duality solution to (\ref{eq1.1}) by using the first formula in (\ref{eq1.s4}) with $R^\nu\eta$ replaced by $\check R^\nu\eta$.
+and show that this formula agrees with (\ref{eq4.2ii}) in the case where $A$ is defined by (\ref{eq1.7}).
+With this notion in hand, in Section \ref{sec4.1} we introduce the definition of a duality solution to (\ref{eq1.1}) by using the first formula in (\ref{eq1.s4}) with $R^\nu\eta$ replaced by $\check R^\nu\eta$.
 We then show that for every bounded Borel measure $\mu$ on $E$ there exists a unique duality solution to (\ref{eq1.1}).

-It is worth noting here that the described above approach to (\ref{eq1.1}) goes back to Stampacchia \cite{Stampacchia}, where equations with measure data and operator (\ref{eq1.7}) defined on a bounded regular domain $D\subset \BR^d$ are considered.
-In \cite{Stampacchia}, the potential measure $\nu$ is of the form $\nu=V\cdot m$, where $V\in L^p(D;m)$ with $p>d/2$.
-Under this assumption there exists the Green function for $-A^\nu$, so $\check R^\nu$ can be defined by its Green function.
+It is worth noting here, that the above-mentioned approach to (\ref{eq1.1}) goes back to Stampacchia \cite{Stampacchia}, where equations with measure data and operator (\ref{eq1.7}) defined on a bounded regular domain $D\subset \BR^d$ are considered.
+In \cite{Stampacchia}, the potential measure $\nu$ is of the form $\nu(dx)=V(x)\,dx$, where $V\in L^p(D;m)$ with $p>d/2$.
+Under this assumption, there exists the Green function for $-A_\nu$, so $\check R^\nu$ can be defined through its Green function.

-As we mentioned formula (\ref{eq4.3ii}) gives a natural pointwise meaning for the resolvent $R^\nu$.
-In Section 4.2, we spent a time to explain why we use here the term ``natural".
-First, we show that if $\nu$ is a positive smooth measure such that there exists a Green function $G^\nu$ for the operator $-A_\nu$ (strictly smooth measure), then
+As we mentioned earlier formula (\ref{eq4.3ii}) gives a natural pointwise meaning for the resolvent $R^\nu$.
+In Section \ref{sec4.2}, we spend some time to explain why we use here the term ``natural".
+First, we show that if $\nu$ is a positive smooth measure such that there exists the Green function $G^\nu$ for the operator $-A_\nu$ ($\nu$ is then called a {\em strictly smooth measure}), then